DesignFailRepeat/learning-web-dev/README.md

 Status Update Logging
 **20210102:** *Learning how to use Github repositories to version control my progress.
 Using Git Bash was yielding an access error, not allowing me to push my commits to Github.*
 **20210112:** *Implementing a basic layout of the website.
 A few design ideas are in mind.
 Learning how to properly manage versions of my journey.*
+**20210117:** *Cleaned up the header section of the html file and modified the header text with shadowing.
+Englarged the image.
+Need to modify the image so that it's in the background of the header text.*
+**Next Date Here:**